amurrell/DockerLocal/README.md

 - git clone **ProxyLocal** in *vhosts* or equivalent so that it is at the same level as your sites
 - create sites.yml from sites-example.yml, try: `3001: docker.example.com`
 - go to ProxyLocal/commands and run ./proxy-up command
-- do normal DockerLocal setup; now can use `./site-up -n=docker.example.com`
+- do normal DockerLocal setup; now can use `./site-up -n=docker.example.com` or `./site-up` if you have a port file in your DockerLocal that matches an entry in sites.yml

 Commands: